oskonstantinov/ruby_sample_test/README.md

-# RSpec-Capybara sample test with PageObject
+# Sample functional test with PageObject, Capybara+RSpec and API test with Airborne+RSpec

 A sample project using FF browser and show test steps on Wikipedia open-source website.
+API test show on https://jsonplaceholder.typicode.com/.
 Also I add universal drag'n'drop method based on https://gist.github.com/rcorreia/2362544.
-I don't use them in this sample test, but this configure works on my other projects and don't need adaptation to your code.
+I don't use them in this sample test, but this configuration works on my other projects and don't need adaptation to your code.

+Works only at Ruby v5 (because airborne gem).

 **Setup**